joshuar/go-hass-agent/README.md

 with the Go Hass Agent device in Home Assistant.

-Each script run by the agent can create one or more sensors and each script can run on its own schedule, specified using a Cron-like syntax.
+Each script run by the agent can create one or more sensors and each script can run on its own schedule, specified using a Cron syntax.

 #### Requirements